 The Bishop’s Certificate is aimed at anybody who wants to grow in their faith.
 It is designed to enrich the life of anyone who has heard Jesus say, ‘Follow me,’ and responded as a disciple.
 Anybody who wants to love and serve the Lord faithfully will benefit.

-Those who are beginning to explore whether God might be calling them to be a Priest, Deacon, Reader, Church Army Evangelist or Lay Pioneer often take the course.
+Those who are beginning to explore whether God might be calling them to be a Priest, Deacon, Reader, Church Army Evangelist, Lay Pioneer or Children & Youth worker often take the course.
 And people who are training as a Southwark Pastoral Auxiliary (SPA) take the Bishop’s Certificate as the first year of their preparation.

 About the course